Not So “Natural” Deer Repellent

 ** No official application rate is stated on the bag in accordance with EPA rulings that Milorganite cannot be classified as a pesticide.

-**An unofficial application rate of 4 ouces per plant is found online as a deer deterrent.
+**An unofficial application rate of 4 ounces per plant is found online as a deer deterrent.
 It is not advisable to apply human waste to food crops.

 1.)
 Northern Michigan… does not work for even one week against white tailed deer or rabbits.
 Applied by broadcast fertilizer spreader at twice the rates defined on the bag TWICE along the same path around the perimeter of the property that enclosed vegetable and flower gardens.
 We believe we heard the predators hooting with laughter as they crossed the supposedly ‘terrifying’ boundary.
 Perhaps the deer in northern Georgia just aren’t as progressed as they are 1200 miles north.
 (Or only a couple hundred miles east – see item #2.)

 2.)
 South Central Carolina… does not work for one day against marauding deer on extensive and costly newly installed landscaping in the suburbs of Charlotte.
 Applied at double the rates found on the bag for fertilizer TWICE along the same path around the developed perimeter of a residential property.
-Thousands of dollars of perennial plants and flowering shrubs destroyed in less than two weeks after installation and application of Milorganite.
+Thousands of dollars of perennial plants and flowering shrubs destroyed in less than two weeks after heavy applications of Milorganite.

 FROM AROUND THE WEB